BBThornton/CryptoProject/Notes/Report Plan.md

   - Brief Description of some potential use cases (Educational platform, opensource project funding/attribution of ownership)
     - For these applications to be feasible the mining methods of cryptocurrencies need to be improved, to provide stability and increase scalability without restricting content access.
   - This report outline a dedicated decentralised cryptocurrency that is only minable via a permissioned pool... providing the stability and accessibility these applications require
+- Numbered table of the project goals (for reference in the evaluation section of the report)
+- Review/State the purpose of the proposed solution
+  - To support a browser based mining ecosystem(s) by allowing users to have access to content for "free" where the *price* paid is the mining of the cryptocurrency, which is rewarded directly to the content host.
 # A summary of the literature review and project spec (Part of markscheme)
 - I will take the following sections?
   - Section 1.2 (cryptocurrencies and Browser based mining)
   - The summary section of consensus algorithms
   - Summary of mining pool section

-  - Numbered table of the project goals (for reference in the evaluation section of the report)
+# Requirements
+In a stratified way
+Usecase requirements - non-functional

+# Process
+Is the theoretical model

+# Testing and Experimentation
+Mention the unit tests, Test report (demonstrate) Integration test
+  - Can I mine in the browser
+  - Is the reward decoupled
+  - Is the currency permissioned
+  - Can the currency be flooded via ASIICS

+# Product and fitness for purpose
+Technical parts

+# Results and evaluation

 # WhitePaper section (Spec and Design Mark scheme Criteria)
 ## Overview Of Design
-- Review/State the purpose of the proposed solution
-  - To support a browser based mining ecosystem(s) by allowing users to have access to content for "free" where the *price* paid is the mining of the cryptocurrency, which is rewarded directly to the content host.
 - Open with an architecture image detailing:
   - The blockchain network (highly abstracted, just some nodes connected together)
   - The mining pool